lloydoliver/multi-vagrant/README.md

 Currently only the virtualbox and LXC providers are supported.
 Further provider support will be added eventually.

+### Supported Provisioners

+Currently only the SaltStack provisioner is supported.
+Further provisioner support will be added eventually.

 ## Requirements

 ### Packages